JuanCantu1/JuanCantu1/README.md

 From simulating custom RISC pipelines to designing real-time DSP systems for audio enhancement, I focus on building efficient, impactful systems that bridge theory and application.

-I believe in **engineering for impact** — building systems that are fast, intelligent, and meaningful.
+I believe in **engineering for impact**.
+Building systems that are fast, intelligent, and meaningful.

 ---